Retro-Commodore/RCEU2364-C128-64KB-VRAM/README.md

 # How to place components

-Carefully pull out the 80 column graphics chip MOS8563, and insert it into the socket of the vram expansion.
+Carefully pull out the 80 column graphics chip MOS8563, and insert/solder (highly recommended to use a socket) it into the socket of the vram expansion.
 Insert the vram expansion into the socket where the MOS8563 was sitting.